Edward Bulfin: Military career

-World War I
+First World War

-At the outbreak of World War I Bulfin and the 2nd Brigade were transported to the Western Front as part of the original British Expeditionary Force.
+On the outbreak of the First World War in August 1914, Bulfin and the 2nd Brigade were transported to the Western Front as part of the original British Expeditionary Force (BEF).
 During the fighting around Ypres at the end of October 1914, he organized an impromptu force of six battalions (known as "Bulfin's force") and led a counterattack to stem the German advance.
+This action won him considerable praise from the general officer commanding (GOC) of I Corps, Lieutenant General Sir Douglas Haig, as well as the commander of the BEF, Field Marshal Sir John French.
+It was during this time that Bulfin was appointed colonel of his old regiment, the Green Howards, taking over from Lieutenant General Sir William Franklyn.

-This action won him considerable praise from 1st Corps commander Douglas Haig, as well as BEF commander John French.
-In December, he was promoted to command the newly formed 28th Division, and led this formation through the heavy German gas attacks at the 2nd Battle of Ypres, and also at the Battle of Loos.
+In December, Bulfin, promoted to major general in October, was made GOC of the newly formed 28th Division, and led this formation through the heavy German gas attacks at the Second Battle of Ypres, and also at the Battle of Loos in the latter part of the year.
+Bulfin fell ill in October 1915, and was relieved of his command by Hubert Gough (GOC I Corps), and spent the first half of 1916 recuperating in England, thus avoiding a transfer to Salonika, a fate which befell his division, now commanded by Major General Charles James Briggs, just weeks after Bulfin returned home.

-Bulfin fell ill in October 1915, and spent the first half of 1916 recuperating in England, thus avoiding a transfer to Salonika.
-He returned to the Western Front in June 1916 to command the 60th Division during the Battle of the Somme, although the division did not play a significant role in the offensive.
+He returned to the Western Front in June 1916, six months after having become GOC of the 60th (2/2nd London) Division during the Battle of the Somme, although the division did not play a significant role in the offensive.

 Salonika and Palestine

-In December 1916, 60th Division was transferred to Salonika, although they remained for only six months and took part in no serious fighting.
-Moving to Palestine in June 1917, Bulfin was promoted to lieutenant-general and given command of XXI Corps.
+In December 1916, the 60th Division was transferred to Salonika, although they remained for only six months and took part in no serious fighting.

+Moving to Palestine in June 1917, Bulfin was promoted in August to temporary lieutenant general and given command of XXI Corps.
 He proved a capable corps commander, leading his formation through Ottoman defenses at the Third Battle of Gaza, opening the way for the capture of Jerusalem.
 He later commanded the corps in the overwhelming victory at the Battle of Megiddo in the waning days of the war.